anuraghruday/style_transfer/README.md

 - Neutral

-Feel free to adjust parameters such as epochs, patience, and learning_rate to experiment with different training configurations.
+You can adjust parameters such as epochs, patience, and learning_rate to experiment with different training configurations.